You are hereBest light schedule for auto-flowering strains?

 In fact, many growers use Metal Halide or other more "blue" colored lights for the entire life of the plant, and still produce good results.
 Some growers even prefer these lights for budding.

-But the best results in flowering are acheived by reddish-yellow light.
-For the hobbyist grower who may be low on cash and can't change up the lights, you may want to consder getting all flowering bulbs for autos since they spend practically their whole life in the flowering stage.
+But the best yields and density in flowering is usually achieved with reddish-yellow light.
+For the hobbyist grower who may be low on cash and can't change up the lights, you may want to consider getting all flowering bulbs for autos since they spend practically their whole life in the flowering stage.